Archan6el/NSA-Codebreaker-2024-Writeup/Task3.md

   } while( true );
 ```

-In each iteration, it Xor's `target` with the 4 byte chunk.
+In each iteration, it XOR's `target` with the 4 byte chunk.

 `target = (ulong)((uint)target ^ chunk);`

-After it finishes looping through the username and doing all the Xor logic, it checks to see if the final result equals `0x7032f1e8`.
+After it finishes looping through the username and doing all the XOR logic, it checks to see if the final result equals `0x7032f1e8`.

 ```c
 if ((uint)target == 0x7032f1e8) {